-As a kid I had a word for things that fascinated me: unbreakable.
-Not “indestructible” — that implies something never breaks.
-Unbreakable is different.
-It means something even broken still works.
+As a kid I had a word for the things that fascinated me: unbreakable.
+Indestructible was never quite right, because indestructible means something that never breaks.
+Unbreakable is the better word.
+It means something that keeps working even after it breaks.

-I remember exactly when that fascination began.
-A photo of an A-10 Thunderbolt II, returned from a mission.
-Half the wing gone.
-Tail in tatters.
-Fuselage full of holes.
-And yet that thing had brought its pilot home.
+I remember exactly when the fascination started.
+A photo of an A-10 Thunderbolt II that came back from a mission with half a wing gone, the tail in tatters, and the fuselage full of holes.
+That thing still brought its pilot home.

 That’s not luck.
 That’s design.